 Check the Calendar under Special Events for upcoming clinic dates.

-Call during office hours (9am-1pm, Monday through Thursday) for more information or to register your cat or dog.
+Call during office hours (Monday and Wednesday 9:30 AM to 1:30 PM; Tuesday and Thursday 1:00 PM to 5:00 PM; Closed Friday) for more information or to register your cat or dog.

-The night before the surgery (Tuesday), give no food after 6:00pm.
-(Water is okay.)
+The day of the Surgery (Wednesday) your pet can have a small meal about 1/3 the normal portion.
+Water should be available at all times.
 If it's an "outside cat," we recommend you bring it into the house to keep it from hunting.
-On the day you've signed up your cat or dog for the surgery (always a Wednesday), you will bring your animal to our office in Marshall between 7:00-7:30am.
+On the day you've signed up your cat or dog for the surgery (always a Wednesday), you will bring your animal to our office in Marshall between 7:00-8:00am.
 Dogs must be brought in on a leash, or in a carrier, if you have one.
 If you do not have a carrier, tell us while you are registering, and we will have one ready at the office the day of the clinic.

-The surgery itself is done at the Humane Alliance Spay-Neuter Clinic in Asheville later that day.
+The surgery itself is done at the ASPCA Spay-Neuter Alliance in Asheville later that day.

 To learn more about the Humane Alliance Clinic, go to their website: